denten-books/plain-text/2-surface.md

 his punch cards around Italy on a truck.[^ln3-busa] Code before its electromagnetic period was burdensome, fragile, unwieldy, and, most of all, visible.

-![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
-"A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
-Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

 The principles of magnetic recording were developed by Oberlin Smith (among others), the American engineer who also filed several inventions related to